J-Min: 2007–2009: Debut

 J-Min made her debut in Japan with her first extended play, Korogaru Ringo, on September 12, 2007.

 On January 16, 2008, J-Min's second Japanese extended play, Dream On... was released.
-Following the release of her second extended play, her cover album title "The Singer" was released on November 19.
-The album included cover songs from several Japanese songs previously released.
+Following the release of her second extended play, her cover album title "The Singer" was released on November 19, which consists of cover songs from several Japanese songs previously released.

 J-Min released a digital single titled Change/One on May 27, 2009.
 It was used as the opening and ending theme for the TV anime adaptation of Hanasakeru Seishounen.

-The single was her last released under Avex Trax before her contract expired in 2012.
+J-Min later was announced to perform as opening act in TVXQ Live Tour The Secret Code on May 30 and 31 at Fukuoka's Marine Messe.

 2012–2013: Original soundtracks, If You Want, musical roles and Heart Theatre

 J-Min released several original soundtracks for dramas in 2012.
 She released the first soundtrack, titled "Hello, Love", for KBS2's drama Wild Romance on January 30.
 The second soundtrack, titled "시공천 애", was released for MBC's drama God of War on April 13.
 The third soundtrack, titled "Can't Say It", was released for MBC's drama The King 2 Hearts on April 27.
 The fourth soundtrack, titled "Story", was released for KBS2's drama Sent from Heaven on July 2.
 The fifth soundtrack, titled "Stand Up", was released for SBS's drama To the Beautiful You on August 15.
-Apart from composing the song, Groovie.
-K also provided the lyrics for the song.
 The music video for "Stand Up" was released on September 19, 2012.
 Aside from featuring early scenes from the drama series, it also included a guest appearance by TRAX's Jungmo.
 The band version of the music video was unveiled on October 4, 2012.
 J-Min and Jungmo performed a special stage on Inkigayo on August 26, 2012.
 Her last soundtrack in 2012, titled "Beautiful Days", was released for KBS2's drama School 2013 on December 11.

 In June 2012, J-Min started her musical career with the role of Gloria in the musical 'Jack the Ripper'.
 The musical ran from June 1 to August 18, 2012, at Chungmu Art Hall in Seoul.

 J-Min signed a contract with Nayutawave Records (now also known EMI Records) in 2012.
 She later released the digital single If You Want on November 21, 2012.
 A few months later, her new digital single title Heart Theater was released on March 13, 2013.

 In February 2013, J-Min starred in the musical 'The Three Musketeers' as Constance.
 It ran from February 20 to April 21, 2013, at Chungmu Art Hall in Seoul.